-Register for this free workshop and other public events to support activists, educators, high heel lovers (or haters), performing artists, people with scoliosis, guitar players and more.
+More workshops?
+You can also register for free workshops June 27-30th for activists, educators, high heel lovers (or haters), people with Parkinson’s, performing artists, and paid workshops for people with scoliosis, guitar players and everyone.

 Message me if….

-You’d like to know when this workshop will be offereed again or would like to learn about setting up a workshop or private lesson
+You’d like to know when this workshop will be offered again or would like to learn about setting up a workshop or private lesson

 You have questions or comments about what you’d like to get out of this workshop

-You want to join social dancing Sunday after the workshop if weather permits for outside dancing, or social dancing another time
+You want to join social dancing after the workshop if weather permits (outdoor dancing!), or social dancing another time

 Like my Facebook page for periodic tips or to easily share the workshop info with other NYC salseros.